Every document below is a reason to NEVER BUY A SUBARU!

 sales and parts supply”.

-are several advantages to this type of scheme for Subaru.
+Clearly, there are several advantages to this type of scheme for Subaru.

 - It allows the owner’s manual and Subaru advertising to claim their cars require reasonable